LowLevel73/pipesmith/README.md

 Here’s a basic example of how to use the `pipesmith` class to create and validate function combinations.

 In this example, we aim to create a pipeline with three steps: a vectorizer, a clusterer, and a sampler.
-The "top_sampler" requires the presence of both a vectorizer and a clusterer, while the "random_sampler" can function independently, without requiring any prior steps.
+The "tobottomp_sampler" requires the presence of both a vectorizer and a clusterer, while the "random_sampler" can function independently, without requiring any prior steps.

 ```python
 from pipesmith import pipesmith